-Welcome to the new NCDA Mentoring Program!
-This pilot program has been approved by the NCDA Board for the 2022-2023 fiscal year.
+The NCDA Mentoring Program is a pilot program approved by the NCDA Board for the 2022-2023 fiscal year.
 Member participation will support the connections that are valuable to early professionals and experienced professionals alike.
 In order to learn and grow, we need each other and NCDA.

 The Mentoring Program has been designed based on NCDA's mission to provide professional development to inspire and empower individuals to achieve their career and life goals.